-Entity or individual name Relationship with the Group Shanghai NiSun Enterprise Management Group Co., Ltd ("NiSun Shanghai") An affiliated entity controlled by the ultimate controlling shareholder of the Group Nisun International Enterprise Management Group Co., Ltd ("Nisun Cayman") A shareholder who owns 23.75% equity interest of the Group Mr. Bodang Liu The ultimate controlling shareholder of the Group Mr. Anyuan Sun Former Chief executive officer of the Group Mr. Jian Lin The shareholder of Wenzhou Jinda Hong Kong Xibolun Technology Limited ("Hebron HK") The entity disposed on November 30, 2020
+Entity or individual name Relationship with the Group NiSun Agricultural Group Co., Ltd. ("NiSun Agricultural") An affiliated entity controlled by the ultimate controlling shareholder of the Group Nisun International Enterprise Management Group Co., Ltd ("Nisun A shareholder who owns 19.42% equity interest of the Group Cayman") Mr. Bodang Liu An affiliate and largest shareholder of the Group Mr. Jian Lin The shareholder of Wenzhou Jinda